Table of Contents ×

 Looking at the stats and data, we have reasons to be optimistic about TikTok marketing, but don’t let that stop you from doing your own research.

-Some businesses find out that TikTok brings them the best campaign result, while others think that Instagram is the best channel for them.
+Some businesses find out that TikTok brings them the best campaign results, while others think that Instagram is the best channel for them.

 And if you see that TikTok marketing is a good fit for your business and your overall brand image, you don’t actually have to go viral and end up in every user’s #ForYouPage to find success on TikTok.